webclinic017/thales/README.md

 ## Contributing

-Contributions to the Thales project are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.
+If you find any issues or have suggestions for improvements, feel free to [open an issue](https://github.com/cm-jones/thales/issues/new) or submit a [pull request](https://github.com/thales/libdsc/compare).

 ## License